learn-co-curriculum/dsc-pca-covariance-matrix-eigendecomp/README.md

 Decomposing a matrix in terms of its eigenvalues and its eigenvectors gives valuable insights into the properties of the matrix.
 Certain matrix calculations, like computing the power of the matrix, become much easier when we use the eigendecomposition of the matrix.
 The eigendecomposition can be calculated in NumPy using the `eig()` function.

 The example below first defines a 3×3 square matrix.
-The eigendecomposition is calculated on the matrix returning the eigenvalues and eigenvectors using `eig()` function.
+The eigendecomposition is calculated on the matrix returning the eigenvalues and eigenvectors using the `eig()` function.

 ```python